includeos/includeos.org/README.md

 - Run `npm run build`
   - This builds your site for production, with minified CSS and JavaScript.
 Run this before you deploy your site!

+You can also run `make build` to do this.

 ### Foundation for Sites Components

 We don't want to include unused CSS or JavaScript.